At MyPass Global, Data Governance and Information Security are important to us and our customers.

 Under the CCPA, a California consumer has the following rights: to request additional information about our data collection, use, disclosure, and sales practices in connection with the consumer’s personal information; to request the specific personal information collected about the consumer during the previous 12 months; and to request the deletion of the personal information we have about the consumer.
 A California consumer may not be discriminated against for exercising the consumer’s California privacy rights.

-You may use the Service to exercise many of the rights listed above.
-You may also make a request by email at enquiries@mypassglobal.com or through the website chat enquiry form.
-In most cases, you will be required to provide your name and possibly your postal address, email address, telephone number, and date of birth so that we can verify your request.
-In some cases, additional information may be required.
-However, the verification steps we take may differ depending on the request.
 Where possible, we will attempt to match the information that you provide in your request to information we already have on file to verify your identity.
 If we can verify your request, we will process it.
 If we cannot verify your request, we may ask you for additional information to help us do so.
 We will respond to your request within the 45-day time period required by applicable law.
 However, we may not always be able to fully comply with your request, and we will notify you in that event.

 Under the CCPA, California consumers may use an authorised agent to make privacy rights requests.
 We require the authorised agent to provide us with proof of the California consumer’s written permission (for example, a power of attorney) that demonstrates authorisation to submit a request for the California consumer.
-An authorised agent must follow the process described above to make a request, and we will also (a) require the authorised agent to verify the agent’s own identity and (b) confirm the agent’s authority with the California consumer about whom the request was made.

-As we evolve our business processes and policies will be reviewed and may be revised.
-We may change our Privacy Policy at any time.
+As we evolve our business, processes and policies will be reviewed and may be revised.
+We may change our Privacy Policy from time to time and the updated version will be published on our website.
 If we make any material changes, we will provide notice through the Service or by other methods.
-By continuing to use our Services, you agree to be bound by the Privacy Policy as amended.

 We are committed to constantly improving our procedures so that personal information is treated appropriately.
 If you feel that we have failed to deal with your personal information in accordance with this Privacy Policy or in accordance with the Australian Privacy Principles set out in the Australia Privacy Act or the Information Privacy Principles set out in the New Zealand Privacy Act (as applicable), please contact us at privacy@mypassglobal.com so we have an opportunity to resolve the issue to your satisfaction.

-- Listen to your concerns and grievances
+• listen to your concerns and grievances;

-- Put in place an action plan to resolve your complaint and improve our information handling procedures if appropriate
+• put in place an action plan to resolve your complaint and improve our information handling procedures if appropriate.

 If you require more detailed information about our information handling practices or if you have any concerns about our handling of your personal information, please let us know by contacting us at: